-Know that like many planning processes this one too is an iterative process to take care of stakeholders’ changing expectations and to accommodate new stakeholders.
+Also, this is an iterative process to take care of stakeholders’ changing expectations, and to identify and accommodate new stakeholders.

 Let’s begin.
 What do I need?

-Project management plan gives you understanding of project lifecycle, personnel policies, communication strategies and methods used, schedule and cost requirements, quality needs – things that you need in order to assess their impact on stakeholders (or vice versa) and plan for managing impact.
+So we use these 2 documents to understand, although at a high level, the project lifecycle used, personnel policies identified, communication strategies and methods that can be, schedule and cost requirements, identified risks, quality needs – things that you need in order to assess their impact on stakeholders (or vice versa) and plan for managing impact.

 How do I do this?